21. ON CHRISTIANITY

 At the time of Bacon's entry to the Franciscan Order, the influential preacher Bonaventure (1221-1274) became Minister General in 1257.
 This theologian was made a Cardinal in 1273.
 In 1260, Bonaventure was commissioned by prominent Franciscan colleagues to write a biography of Francis, incorporating and supplementing existing legends, primarily the version of Thomas Celano.
 The result was Legenda major, approved in 1266 by the General Chapter at Narbonne.
 This elite Franciscan body ordered that all previous versions of the legend should be destroyed.
 Critics have viewed this development in terms of propaganda for conformity.
 Bonaventura himself says that his Legenda is not concerned with chronology.
 In that work, Francis is viewed, through the filtering theology of Bonaventure, as an imitator of Christ and the model for the Order.
 The strong miracle content includes the stigmata phenomenon.
 A modern assessment of the Legenda is: "Chronology and strictly historical concerns, in typical hagiographic fashion, remain vague throughout the work."

+Papal infallibility was a medieval myth assisted by academic friars.
 Theologians like Bonaventura and Aquinas "claimed that Popes could not err in their decisions about canonisation" (Rebecca Rist, Papal Infallibility, 2019).
 Friars made requests during that century for the canonisation of saints belonging to the Franciscan and Dominican Orders.
-Papal decisions have not passed uncontested.

-In 1227, Pope Gregory IX commissioned Conrad of Marburg (d.1233) to eliminate heresy throughout Germany.
+In 1231, Pope Gregory IX commissioned Conrad of Marburg (d.1233) to eliminate heresy in Germany.
 This early Inquisitor was widely hated and feared for his ruthless programme, commencing many years earlier.
 Any suspect who denied guilt was burned.
+Conrad pursued Cathar and Waldensian heresies, coercing extravagant confessions of devil worship.
+Many authorities recognised his fanaticism.
+The Archbishop of Mainz refused to accept his lurid accounts of "Lucifer" enthusiasts.
+However, the superstitious Pope was convinced of Conrad's expertise (Michael D. Bailey, Conrad of Marburg, 2006).
 Conrad's Franciscan assistant was Gerhard Lutzelkolb.
 Both of these ogres were murdered, apparently by resentful supporters of a Count.
-Conrad "accused Henry II, Count of Sayn, of heresy, participating in satanic orgies, and bizarrely, of riding large turtles (which may give us some insight into his disturbed mind)."
+The charges were officially dismissed at Mainz in 1233.
+The manic Conrad "accused Henry II, Count of Sayn, of heresy, participating in satanic orgies, and bizarrely, of riding large turtles (which may give us some insight into his disturbed mind)."
 Quote from Tim Rayborn, Against the Friars: Antifraternalism in Medieval France and England (Jefferson, NC: McFarland, 2014, pp. 21-22).

 A Papal decree adroitly permitted the confiscation of territories belonging to Cathars and their upper class patrons.
 The mercenary Crusaders started with Beziers, where they massacred almost the entire population: men, women, and children.
 The presumed holiness of Crusaders amounted to brutality and greed.
 The war between noblemen dragged on for many years.
 See Mark Gregory Pegg, A Most Holy War: The Albigensian Crusade and the Battle for Christendom (Oxford University Press, 2008), referring to a genocidal war which led to the Inquisition; this was the first war in which Christians were promised salvation by killing other Christians.
 Higher estimates of the total death toll vary from half a million to one million.